 Its chief proposition is the so-called “lossless” CD quality music.
 Generally speaking, digital music files are very compressed and the quality suffers as a result.
 However, with premium quality comes premium cost.

-Not everything is going to be available on every service, but with 35 million tracks, Deezer has the largest library available.
-The mobile option costs £10 a month, but there’s a free radio-style service that offers 6 skips per hour of listening.
+Not everything is going to be available on every service, but with 35 million tracks, Deezer has one of the largest libraries available.
+The mobile option costs £10 a month, but there’s a free radio-style service that offers six skips per hour of listening.